Numerical-Analysis/Spr2020Math377/README.md

 ## HW instructions:

-For regular written exercises, you can either scan your work or type up your work (I don't prefer one way or another).
+**For regular written exercises**, you can either scan your work or type up your work (I don't prefer one way or another).
 In either case, you need to upload ONE SINGLE pdf on Canvas.

 If you don't want to scan, you can turn in a physical copy of your work in class of the same day.

+**For python exercises**, you will do your work in jupyter notebook following the format [here](https://nbviewer.jupyter.org/github/Numerical-Analysis/Spr2020Math377/blob/master/nbs/HW2-CHEN.ipynb).
+When you are done, print out a pdf.
+You need to submit TWO files: the .ipynb file and the pdf printout.

 ## Schedule